Home » All Posts » Desserts & Baking » German Chocolate Frosting

 How to Make Frosting without Powdered Sugar

 Being a professional baker for more than 20 years, I have made a lot of powdered sugar frostings.
-Buttercream, cream cheese frosting, chocolate frosting, fondant and the list goes on.
+These are my favorite recipes: buttercream frosting, cream cheese frosting, chocolate frosting, peanut butter frosting, and the list goes on.

 This German chocolate cake frosting recipe is made without powdered sugar.
 The star of this frosting is brown butter.